 Can Judgment Creditors Go After My Retirement Accounts?

-Your ERISA-qualified retirement accounts are generally safe from judgment creditors.
-But other accounts may not be.
+Are retirement accounts protected from creditors?
+ERISA-qualified retirement accounts are generally safe from judgment creditors, but other accounts might not be.

-If a creditor gets a judgment against you and you have a retirement account, then the judgment creditor may be able to seize all or part of the account.
-This will depend on whether your account is an ERISA-qualified retirement acount or a non-ERISA account.
+If a creditor gets a judgment against you and you have a retirement account, then the judgment creditor might be able to seize all or part of the account.
+Whether the creditor can get your money depends on whether your account is an ERISA-qualified retirement account or a non-ERISA account.
 ERISA accounts are generally protected from judgment creditors, as are employee welfare benefits (like medical insurance, HSAs, and employer disability benefits).

 Read on to learn the difference between ERISA and non-ERISA retirement accounts, and when your retirement account is safe from judgment creditors, and when it might not be.